uio-bmi/compairr/README.md

 ## Analysing in which repertoires a set of sequences are present

-Use the option `-x` or `--existence` to analyse in which repertoires a set of sequences are present.
+Use the option `-x` or `--existence` to analyse in which repertoires a set of sequences are present, and create a sequence presence matrix.

 Two input files with repertoire sets in standard format must be specified on the command line.
 The first file should contain the